compensator-cgp/compensator-docs/docs/overview/05_voting.md

 - Delegators get their desired outcomes (but forfeit COMP when delegate votes correctly)
 - Delegates are compensated with the staked COMP for voting in alignment with their delegators
 - The entire ecosystem benefits from aligned governance decisions

+## Security Features

+### Reentrancy Protection
+- All voting functions use ReentrancyGuard
+- Prevents multiple vote execution in a single transaction

+### State Validation
+- Proposals must be in valid voting states
+- Cannot vote on already resolved proposals
+- Prevents duplicate voting on the same proposal

+### Owner-Only Access
+- Only the contract owner can cast votes
+- Prevents unauthorized voting
+- Maintains delegate accountability